 Hey guys!
 Bianka Fisk here again to welcome you to Detox to Rehab’s reflections.
-We want you to join us each Monday and noon on our Facebook page to listen to the experience, strength, and hope shared by Connor, Breana, and myself.
+We want you to join us each Monday at noon on our Facebook page.
+Join us to listen to our addiction recovery experience, strength and hope shared by Connor, Breana, and myself.

 We will live stream reading from Alcoholics Anonymous: Daily Reflections and Narcotic Anonymous: Just for Today.
 We speak on how this reading has helped our recovery.
 Please join us, post questions, and/or leave feedback for us at noon.
 We thank you and hope we can influence your recovery journey!

 AA: Daily Reflections